Between science

 Understanding depth, enable change

-During my clinical training in acute and forensic psychiatric clinics/hospitals, I had a formative experience regarding just how effective genuine empathy can be—even in critical conversations: it opens up spaces where reflection becomes possible once again.
+During my clinical training in acute and forensic psychiatric clinics/hospitals, I had a formative experience regarding just how effective genuine empathy can be—even in critical/high risk conversations: it opens up spaces where reflection becomes possible again.

 This experience shaped my professional focus: Why do we not harness this potential much sooner—for instance, in critical situations where everything is at stake?

-In my practice, I work on the basis of psychodynamically oriented psychotherapy.
-We will address unconscious conflicts from the past in order to establish stability today.
+In my practice, I work on the basis of psychodynamic psychotherapy, where together we will address unconscious conflicts and patterns from the past in order to establish stability today and resilience for the future.
 The goal is to help you develop your own "safe space"—one that permanently safeguards your resilience and sense of personal agency.

 Qualifications & Expertise